Workshop Instructors

 A good understanding of descriptive statistics, significance testing, bivariate regression, multivariate regression and generalized linear models.
 Basic knowledge of Stata or R is preferred but nor required.

-Assistant Professor of Anthropology
+Professor of Political Science

 Website